 SAT School Day lets schools, districts, and states offer the SAT to juniors and seniors in school, on a weekday, expanding access to a globally recognized college admission test that's accepted at all U.S. colleges.
-Almost three million students in roughly 3,000 districts and 8,000 schools have participated in SAT School Day.
+Over 3.7 million students in over 3,000 districts and 9,000 schools have participated in SAT School Day.

 By breaking down barriers to access, SAT School Day can have a profound impact on a community—opening doors to college, scholarships, and financial aid for every student.